jupyter-book/jupyter-book/docs/content/execute.md

 the sections below for each configuration option and its effect.

 :::{tip}
-If you'd like to execute code that is in your markdown files, you can use the `{code-cell}` directive in MyST markdown.
+If you'd like to execute code that is in your Markdown files, you can use the `{code-cell}` directive in MyST Markdown.
 See [](../file-types/myst-notebooks.md) for more information.
 :::